David Branch (ice hockey): Personal life and death

-Honours and awards
+Honours and legacy

-Branch is a member of the Hockey Hall of Fame selection committee.
+Branch was a member of the Hockey Hall of Fame selection committee.
 He was honoured with the Order of Hockey in Canada in 2016, and he was inducted into the Whitby Sports Hall of Fame as a builder in 2017.
-After retiring as CHL president in 2019, the CHL Player of the Year Award was renamed for Branch..
+After retiring as CHL president in 2019, the CHL Player of the Year Award was renamed for Branch.
+In 2025, the OHL established the David Branch Leader of the Year Award to recognize a team executive.